slopezpereyra/slopezpereyra.github.io/_posts/2024-07-08-RanGraphGen.md

   <img src="../Images/TreeFromK100.png" width="45%">
 </p>

-To prove that our algorithm is correct and unbiased requires more formalization.
+To prove that the algorithm is correct and unbiased requires more formalization.
 Let $\mathcal{C}\_{n,m} \subset \mathcal{G}\_{n,m}$ be the set of connected graphs of $n$ vertices, $m$ edges.
 Let $\mathbb{C}(n,m) =
 |\mathcal{C}\_{n,m}|$.
 Let $\mathcal{E}\_{n, m}$ be the